JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 | **Project Estimation** | "How much time and resources will this project require?"          | **Project Manager**, Development Team, QA Team, Design Team      |
 | **RACI Matrix** | "Who is responsible for what specific task/decision?"              | **Project Manager** (with team leads and key stakeholders)     |

+##### PPTs

+After a successful project, people will want to promote it.

+Be ready to create cool presentations.

+Remember that nobody is stopping you from using AI to create ppts!

 ### BA & Elicitation Skills